 Cross Country: 28km

-Canazei has its own terrain park and halfpipe, as well as tree-lined runs, perfect for cutting through for some off-piste fun.
+Canazei ski resort has its own terrain park and halfpipe, as well as tree-lined runs, perfect for cutting through for some off-piste fun.
 For more favourable conditions head over to San Cassiano which is a couple of chairlifts and runs away and offers board cross, a more extensive park and long, quiet runs perfect for carving.

 With many ski schools and instructors to choose between, there really is something for everybody.